 They give you the exam if you bought the handbook of which the teacher is the author.
 Then you automatically receive an “E” grade.
 All who printed the book or didn’t have it were torn at the exam.
-I’ve solved 4 tasks out of 8 super hard tasks, but I also know people with 2 left-hands who just wrote some cock-and-bull story over a single problem and somehow magically passed the exam because they had bought the textbook.
+I’ve solved 4 tasks out of 8 super hard tasks (wrote down 4 full papers) , but I also know people with 2 left-hands who just wrote some cock-and-bull story over a single problem and somehow magically passed the exam because they had bought the textbook.
 As I already said at that time I was so broke… I couldn’t even afford to print that handbook but I had a perfectly detailed personal notebook where I’ve written all the lectures.
 I was not allowed to use it.
 Those with the handbook were allowed to put it wide open in front of them while doing the exam.

-There were many others
+There were many other

 What are people going to say now?
 What reactions I got.

-Well, I honestly don’t define my actions based on others opinions unless those “others” aren’t a figure I look up to.
+Well, I honestly don’t define my actions based on others’ opinions unless those “others” aren’t a figure I look up to.
 Someone with way more personal experience than me, who’s competent in the field in which he gives opinions, whose words and actions are in perfect sync and who admits his own failures and week spots in his thesis.
 In that case, I’ll definitely consider reviewing my position over and over again but even then I might disagree because of differences in our value systems.
 Anyways here is what happened so far.

 Both my parents were disappointed.
 Of course, they were.
 They were born in a different time where the ones who had a diploma were worth and the rest were just working-class ordinaries.
 Well, to be honest even those with a diploma are working-class ordinaries if that’s the highest goal they set themselves.
 Also nowadays a high diploma is still a big advantage when you apply for a job although this wasn’t my goal.
-I don’t see myself as a 40-50 year old, working for a big corporation or a medium-sized company in the IT, doing the same boring tasks over and over again without creativity and personal attention, because let’s be honest it’s always going to be like that when you are not creating content for yourself.
+I don’t see myself as a 40-50-year-old, working for a big corporation or a medium-sized company in the IT, doing the same boring tasks over and over again without creativity and personal attention, because let’s be honest it’s always going to be like that when you are not creating content for yourself.
 These companies ain’t loyal and I am here to change the world, develop myself further, get more skills and that’s why I started my own company.

 My closest friend at the moment (who by the way got interrupted at university):

 He begged me to continue my education in the same university even though they made fun of him.
 I understood him too.
 His parents were pressuring him to finish what he’d already started and he wasn’t able to fight them.
-He didn’t want to continue with this madness but he was financially depended on them so the moment he leaves he won’t have a roof over his head and will be fighting live alone.
+He didn’t want to continue with this madness but he was financially dependent on them so the moment he leaves he won’t have a roof over his head and will be fighting live alone.